Coopydood/HyperFluent-GNOME-Theme/README.md

 Modern, clean, and minimalist GNOME + GTK theme.
 Complete with beautiful frosted glass blur effects!

+### :warning: The included installer does not currently include an uninstaller.
+This is coming soon!
+You can manually uninstall this theme in the meantime by opening the scripts and reversing what it changes.
+Remember to remove the line in your ``~/.bash_profile`` file.

 ***
 <br>
 <img align="left" width="445" src="https://github.com/user-attachments/assets/029b3c16-a1f7-49c6-b1e5-c48a54f4e1bf"><img align="left" src="https://github.com/Coopydood/ultimate-macOS-KVM/assets/39441479/8f69f9b9-cf23-4e8b-adf3-95862a23e2ba" height=680 width=1 />